Modelling of a cyclist's power for time trials on a velodrome: Conservative forces

+As stated in Section~\ref{sub:TrackInc}, for our model, the minimum track inclination, $\theta_{\rm min} = 13^\circ$\,, corresponds to the midpoint of the straight, and the maximum of $\theta_{\rm max} = 46^\circ$ to the apex of the circular arc.
+Thus, the change in the black-line height is $0.2\,(\sin\theta_{\rm max} - \sin\theta_{\rm min}) = 0.1\,\rm m$\,.
+Hence, since this change is small in comparison to the length over which it takes place, which is a quarter of the $250$-metre track, we assume the black line to be within a horizontal plane.

+An analogous deviation of the red line is noticeable with a naked eye, and even more so, of the blue line, which\,---\,in a manner similar to the black line\,---\,are located at fixed distances from the inside edge.}\,---\,we need to account for the power required to increase gravitational potential energy to raise the centre of mass upon exiting the curves, as illustrated in Figure~\ref{fig:FigHuygens}.

-In Section~\ref{sec:InstPower}, we assume the cyclist's centre of mass to travel in a horizontal plane.
-This is a simplification, since the centre of mass follows a three-dimensional trajectory, lowering while entering a turn and rising while exiting it.
-We cannot use the foregoing assumption to calculate\,---\,from first principles\,---\,the change in the cyclist's potential energy, even though this approach allows us to calculate the power expended against dissipative forces, which is dominated by the power expended against air resistance, which is proportional to the cube of the centre-of-mass speed,~$V$\,.
-Along the transition curves, $\bf V$ has both horizontal and vertical components, and we are effectively neglecting the latter.
-The justification for doing so\,---\,in Section~\ref{sec:InstPower}\,---\,is that the magnitude of the horizontal component, corresponding to the cyclist's forward motion, is much larger than that of the vertical component, corresponding to the up and down motion of the centre of mass.
-In Section~\ref{sub:PotEn}, below, we calculate the change in the cyclist's potential energy instead using the change in the lean angle, whose values are obtained from the assumption of instantaneous rotation equilibrium
+In Section~\ref{sec:InstPower}, we assume the cyclist's centre of mass to travel in a horizontal plane, even though, along the transition curves, the centre-of-mass velocity,~$\bf V$, has both horizontal and vertical components, since the centre of mass follows a three-dimensional trajectory, lowering while entering a turn and rising while exiting it.

+Considering dissipative forces, we neglect the vertical component, since the magnitude of the horizontal component, corresponding to the cyclist's forward motion, is much larger than that of the vertical component, corresponding to the up and down motion of the centre of mass.
+However, we cannot use this simplification to consider the change in the cyclist's gravitational potential energy.
+Hence, in Section~\ref{sub:PotEn}, below, we calculate this change using the difference in the vertical position of the centre of mass by invoking the lean angle, whose values are obtained from the assumption of instantaneous rotational equilibrium.